Virtual Water-Wise Gardens

 - that require only natural rainfall.

-the flower and foliage colours and textures that you
+wise result with the flower and foliage colours and textures

 of micro-climates formed by buildings/structures, trees/shrubs,